KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-essence-multiversal-allocation-and-zenonic-saturation.md

 The office serves until its function is fulfilled.

-Theon is Awareness Itself before reflexive individuation — trans-reflexive, not deficient; macro-structural, not micro-individuated.
+Theon is Awareness Itself before reflexive consciousness — pre-reflexive, not deficient; macro-structural, not micro-individuated.

 Its orientation is Theonic.